VerifiedarXiv:2210.0274726 min

 Does the network predict the data, the noise, or the velocity?

 The velocity.
 With the OT path the regression target is the constant vector x₁ − (1−σ_min)x₀, which points from the noise sample straight at the data sample.
-Diffusion methods instead regress the score or the noise; those are reparameterizations of the same information, but the velocity is what you integrate at sampling time.
+Diffusion methods instead regress the score or the noise; those are reparameterizations of the same information, but you integrate the velocity at sampling time.

 Footnotes & further reading